-But learning how to write an effective teacher biography is absolutely essential.
+But learning how to write an effective online teaching profile is absolutely essential.

 How a Good Teacher Bio Makes Your Job Easier

-There are so many benefits of getting your online profile right.
+There are so many benefits of getting your online teaching profile right.

 - Transform you from a faceless instructor to a human being your students can relate to

-- Help you stand out – because everyone else is struggling to write their profiles, too!
+- Help you stand out when it comes to internal career opportunities – because everyone else is your organization has neglected their online teaching profiles too!

 Here’s how to turn your online teacher bio from blah to magic.